Stephen-Kimoi/icp-evm-rust-bridge/README.md

 2. Install dependencies with `npm install`
 3. Start a local replica with `dfx start --background`
 4. Deploy the canister with `dfx deploy`

-## Usage

-[Include instructions on how to use the template, call canister functions, etc.]

-## Contributing

-[Include instructions for contributing to the template]

-## License

-[Include license information]